-This skim model draws a curve using an exponential equation to approximate the leading or trailing edge of the parent peak.
-The curve passes under one or more peaks that follow the parent peak (child peaks).
-The area under the skim curve is subtracted from the child peaks and added to the main peak.
+This skim model draws a curve using an exponential equation.
+It approximates the leading or trailing edge on the parent peak signal.
+The curve passes under one or more child peaks.
 More than one child peak can be skimmed using the same exponential model; all peaks after the first child peak are separated by drop lines, beginning at the end of the first child peak, and are dropped only to the skim curve.